Orenjonas/school_projects/README.md

-# school_projects
+# School projects
-School projects from different classes at UiO
+A repo containing projects from different classes at UiO